MochiLab/MochiControl/README.md

 ## Adapting the code to new hardware
 Adapting this code to new NI components requires significant work.
-Woodruff Scientific, Inc. designs and installs Controls, Data Acccess and Communication (CODAC) systems. http://www.woodruffscientific.com/codac
+Woodruff Scientific, Inc. designs and installs Controls, Data Access and Communication (CODAC) systems. http://www.woodruffscientific.com/codac

 ## Reference